2mol/juricho.me/content/posts/online-hackathon.md

 +++
-title = "Moving a 400-person hackathon online" date = 2021-06-05
+title = "How to move a 400-person hackathon online" date = 2021-06-05
 template = "post.html"
 draft = true